 Don’t be put off from giving your plumbing/heating engineer some idea of your budget, even if it’s just a ballpark figure.
 You also need to work out who is responsible for sourcing tradespeople for additional works (e.g., an electrician / decorator / tiler / plasterer, etc.) and who is buying all the materials – will you do it or will you ask your tradesperson (who may get a trade discount) to source?

 3) Be consistent

-On larger jobs, there may be some unforeseen issues that neither you, or your installer were unaware of, so it’s wise to put some extra budget away just in case.
+On larger jobs, there may be some unforeseen issues that neither you nor your installer were aware of, so it’s wise to put some extra budget away just in case.
 If you have any concerns about the budget, talk to your installer straight away.
-Be in control and make sure up front that any changes to budget or requirements are agreed by both parties in writingbefore they occur.
+Be in control and make sure up front that any changes to budget or requirements are agreed by both parties in writing before they occur.